 How to prepare for a Sitz Bath:

-Steep approximately 100g of either yarrow, thyme, lady’s mantle, camomile or oat straw in cold water for 12 hours* and proceed as for full bath.
-Use a tub large enough to sit in, the water should cover the kidney region.
+Steep approximately 100g of dried herbs in 1-2 litres cold water for 12 hours* and proceed as for a full bath.
+Use a tub large enough to sit in – the water should cover the kidney region.
 Sit in it for 15-20 minutes in the evening before going to bed.